ubco-cmps/cosc123_course/about/unsyllabus_bits/academic_integrity.md

 I have tried extremely hard to make this course focused on learning rather than grading, and where grading is needed, to have policies that are as student-friendly as possible.
 In particular, I hope (and expect) that the following features of the course should eliminate your temptation to cheat or plagiarize:

-- 48 hour grace-period on all due dates and deadlines.
+- {{ GRACE_PERIOD }} grace-period on all due dates and deadlines.
-- Long testing window (48 hours) so you can start the tests whenever you're comfortable.
+- Long testing window so you can start the tests whenever you're comfortable.
 - Weekly learning logs, homework and reading reflections to make you think about your learning ([metacognition](https://cft.vanderbilt.edu/guides-sub-pages/metacognition/)).
 - Each test has a "bonus test" available one week later; for each test, we will take the better score of the pair.
 - No high-stakes exams (the single largest assessment item is the final exam).
-- All course assessments are completely open book and open notes.
+- All course assessments are completely open book, open notes, and open web (except for cheating websites like Chegg, CourseHero, Slader, Bartleby, etc...)
-- Plenty of TA and instructor office hours and several outside of class time.
+- Plenty of TA and instructor student hours and several outside of normal business hours.
 - Class website that outlines exactly what you should do when to help you manage your time.
 - Tonnes of supplemental materials including other instructional videos in case you want a different perspective.
 - Weekly prompt to accept the integrity pledge to keep you accountable.